HsiangHung/Machine_Learning_Note/ML_application/Search Engine/README.md

 where `rank_i` refers to the rank position of the **first** relevant document for the i-th query.

 #### Example
 For example, suppose we have the following three sample queries for a system that tries to translate English words to their plurals.
-In each case, the system makes three guesses, with the first one being the one it thinks is most likely correct:
+In each case, the system makes three guesses, with the first one being the one it thinks is most likely correct  [[wiki: Mean reciprocal rank]](https://en.wikipedia.org/wiki/Mean_reciprocal_rank):

 ```
 | Query |   Proposed Results   | Correct | Rank | Reciprocal rank